 Preparation :

-If you are using fresh pomegranates, start by cutting them in half and extracting the seeds.
-Then squeeze them to obtain about 1 liter of juice.
-If you want to go faster, you can also use 100% pure pomegranate juice from the store. - Heat the juice
+If you're using fresh pomegranates, start by cutting them in half and removing the seeds.
+Then, squeeze them to obtain about 1 liter of juice.
+If you want to save time, you can also use 100% pure store-bought pomegranate juice. - Heat the juice.
+Pour

-Pour the pomegranate juice into a large saucepan.
+the pomegranate juice into a large saucepan.
 Add the sugar and lemon juice, then heat over medium heat.
-Stir gently to dissolve the sugar. - Reducing Juice
+Stir gently to dissolve the sugar completely. - Reducing the juice

-Let the mixture reduce over medium-low heat for about 45 minutes to 1 hour, stirring occasionally.
-The molasses should thicken and reduce by at least two thirds.
+: Let the mixture reduce over medium-low heat for about 45 minutes to 1 hour, stirring occasionally.
+The molasses should thicken and reduce by at least two-thirds.
 You'll know it's ready when the texture becomes syrupy.
-Be careful not to let it thicken too much, as it will harden as it cools. - Let it cool
+Be careful not to let it thicken too much, as it will harden upon cooling. - Let it cool.

 Once the pomegranate molasses is ready, let it cool to room temperature.
-It will thicken further as it cools. - Store your molasses
+It will thicken slightly as it cools. - Store your molasses

-Pour the molasses into an airtight jar or bottle and store it in the refrigerator for several weeks.
-You can use it as a topping, in sauces or to garnish desserts.
+the molasses into an airtight jar or bottle and store it in the refrigerator for several weeks.
+You can use it as a topping, in sauces, or to enhance desserts.

 My Personal Tip:

-I love using pomegranate molasses to top yogurt ice cream or vanilla ice cream with Ninja Creami.
-The contrast between the acidity of the pomegranate and the sweetness of the ice cream is simply irresistible.
+I love using pomegranate molasses to top frozen yogurt or vanilla ice cream with Ninja Creami.
+The contrast between the tartness of the pomegranate and the sweetness of the ice cream is simply irresistible.
 For an even more original dessert, try it on dark chocolate ice cream.
-The intense taste of molasses really makes all the difference!
-And if you're feeling creative, you can also add it to salad dressings or sauces for a little tangy-sweet touch that will surprise your guests.
+The intense flavor of the molasses really makes all the difference!
+And if you're feeling creative, you can also add it to salad dressings or sauces for a sweet and tangy touch that will surprise your guests.